rannn367/tp/docs/DeveloperGuide.md

    - Justification: This is a key usability feature that should have been CLI optimised.
 Adding this command will improve workflow efficiency for users who prefer keyboard-based interaction over mouse clicks.
    <br></br>

-2. **Add function for right panel updates when new staff filtering commands are executed**
+2. **Update right panel when new staff filtering commands are executed**
    - Current behaviour: When a user clicks on a staff to reveal additional information and then enters a command to filter staff (e.g., `sf n/Alice`), the original staff being viewed still remains on the right panel even though the list of staff displayed has changed.
    <br></br>
    - Planned enhancement: We plan to update the right panel display when filtering commands are executed, either by clearing the display or by showing the first result of the new filtered list.